KarlOlson/Seed_scalable_complete/README.md

 6. `/bgp_smart_contracts/src/deploy.py` deploys smart contract on ganache blockchain
 7. `/bgp_smart_contracts/src/add_asn.py` establishes new ASNs within the smart contract
 8. `/bgp_smart_contracts/src/add_prefix.py` assigns prefixes to ASNs within the smart contract
-9. `Seed_scalable/seedemu/compiler/docker.py` compiler script used to build containers for both local and distrubuted environments (the distributed_docker.py calls on this to build the containers first).
+9. `Seed_scalable_complete/seedemu/compiler/docker.py` compiler script used to build containers for both local and distrubuted environments (the distributed_docker.py calls on this to build the containers first).
 Edit this file if you need to change any containers with pre-loaded requirements.
+Alternatively, if something necessary on all images, update the base image (see below).
+10. `Seed_scalable_complete/Dockerfile` is the base build image.
+It is saved on docker repository as: `karlolson1/bgpchain:latest`.
+If you are going to add something to base image, then use this file and update compiler to point to your docker image, or update the `karlolson1/bgpchain:latest` image.
+This pre-build speeds up processing of images significantly.

+## Base Image Customization
+Currently the base image used for all devices is found at `Seed_scalable_complete/Dockerfile` and on docker hub as `karlolson1/bgpchain:latest`.
+The compiler points to this image to help speed up processing on builds by using an image that has everything pre-loaded (everything in the `Seed_scalable_complete/Dockerfile`).
+If you plan to update the image, follow the below steps:
+1. Modify the `Seed_scalable_complete/Dockerfile` to reflect your changes and save.
+2. Run `docker image build .` from the directory of the Dockerfile.
+Alternatively, you can replace the `.` with the location of an alternate dockerfile.
+3. Tag the image by running `docker tag local-image:tagname new-repo:tagname`.
+You will have to figure out what your local image name is if you didn't specify a tag while building.
+Eg. `docker tag e34dca56 karlolson1/bgpchain:latest
+4. Push the new image to your repository using `docker push new-repo:tagname' , eg. `docker push karlolson1/bgpchain:latest`.
+If you get an error you may not be logged in to your docker account.
+If so, run `docker login` and follow prompt to log in to your account first and retry the push.

 ## Terraform and Google Cloud Deployment
 You can use SEED to build a terraform project and then deploy that to google cloud programmatically.
 This will walk you thorugh steps necessary to deploy in GCP.